 New York’s most iconic and enduring landmark.
 A visit to New York can not be complete without a trip to see the Statue of Liberty.
 The perfect location for the ultimate selfie or couple photo.

 Visiting the Statue of liberty is not possible for free.
 But you can get pretty close.
-The view from Battery Park or the Staten Island Ferry are both pretty good and do not require you reaching into your wallet.
-Read my guide for more info.
+The view from Battery Park or the Staten Island Ferry are both pretty good and do not require you to reach into your wallet.
+Read Our Full guide for more info.

-Times Square is definitely a’ love it or hate it’ type of place.
-And it’s a tourist trap of the highest order. but a Stroll through it taking in all the crazy business of the place will cost you nothing.
-The lights and the ambience are all free.
+Times Square is definitely a’ love it or hate it’ type of place and it’s a tourist trap of the highest order.
+However, a Stroll through it taking in all the crazy business of the place will cost you nothing.
+The lights and the ambiance are all free.

 While some people come away from times square with a feeling of disappointment, we love the uniqueness of the place.
-Food and Souvenirs are all up priced for being on times square but as we are not spending money who cares just have a chuckle at the people paying twice the price for a hotdog or a tacky empire state key ring.
+Food and Souvenirs are all up priced for being on Times Square but as we are not spending money who cares, we just have a chuckle at the people paying twice the price for a hotdog or a tacky empire state key ring.

 Of course, you can still go shopping without spending money.
-In a city so renowned for its shopping they do things kind of different.
-Most of the worlds biggest names in luxury retail have locations in New York’s shopping areas.
-And the Stores offer more of an experience than anywhere else in the world.
-Dramatic Window displays, High-Value goods and iconic shops and brands all lead to making just walking around the shopping districts was an attraction in itself.
+In a city so renowned for its shopping they do things kind of differently.
+Most of the world’s biggest names in luxury retail have locations in New York’s shopping areas.
+The Stores offer more of an experience than anywhere else in the world.
+Dramatic Window displays, High-Value goods, and iconic shops and brands all lead to making just walking around the shopping districts an attraction in itself.

 Tiffany’s – This Flagship store is a sight to behold in itself.
 Location for multiple films (Breakfast at Tiffany’s anyone ?)
 The staff are perfectly happy for you to look around at their fantastically expensive jewels.
-Just if you visit the Engagement ring floor as a couple expect “Questions” from people riding the elevator back down.
+A quick warning, if you visit the Engagement ring floor as a couple, expect “Questions” from people riding the elevator back down.

 Sachs Fifth Avenue – This Iconic department store can now be found across the USA (and Beyond) But this is the only one on Fifth and the original.
 The light shows at Christmas are fantastic but very crowded.